Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 • Is the photo going to be taken at a generally bright or dim venue?

 Adjust your headshot photography lighting accordingly to achieve the best results.
+Remember popular lighting setups:

 Your adjustments can include equipment such as an on/off-camera flash, a strobe set-up, or even a ring light.
+Yes, ring lights can be used to take headshots.
+Ring lights can create a very flattering light and display the subject’s complexion well.
+They also provide plenty of depth and dimension to photos.

-11. Find the Best Camera Settings
+11. Find the best camera settings

 A good camera setting acts as a safety net, which you can rely on when shooting in a new environment.
+For better results, let’s move on to the next tip on how to use the focus accurately.

-12. Fix Your Focus
+12. Fix your focus

 Keeping the client in-focus is one of the most important parts of any kind of portrait photography.